zyllian/webdog/site/pages/index.md

 webdog serve # your site is now running at http://127.0.0.1:8080 🥳
 ```

-and from there, you can editing your site and adding pages!
+and from there, you can start editing your site and adding pages!

 ```sh
 webdog page new my-first-page "My First Page"